dpricha89/socker/README.md

 ###Docker + SAAS + HTTP-Proxy

 This is a very simple implementation of docker SAAS to lower infrastructure cost while segregating each customers data.
-Each organization gets their own front end container (Node JS) and database container (Redis) that is linked together with docker.
+Each organization gets their own front end container (Node JS) and database container (Redis) that are linked together with docker.

 ####Coming Soon
 + organization migration (move containers between hosts)